lunar1um/lazyfav.rs/README.md

 <sub>an amazing tool to quickly add the currently playing spotify track into your favourite list!! (without having to open spotify :shock:)</sub>

 ### why..?
 because it's cool, we all love automation right?
+and uhh, the binary size is smaller than v1 (which is a great news)

 ### install
 #### spotify api credentials